syguo96/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Causality
-  - Causality (aka Scientific Induction)
+  - Scientific Induction
   - Machine Learning
   - Non-I.I.D.
+Data

 # Education to show in About widget
 education: